Friday, October 24, 2025

 Before the Battle of Mons Graupius in northern Scotland in 83 A.D., the Roman historian Tacitus attributed to the Caledonian chief Calgacus a speech in which he famously said Roman armies "make a desert and call it peace."

-The above is a photo of Gaza, taken in February this year, months before Israel's current "final push" to wipe out Hamas, which Israel's leaders say is the only way to secure peace.
+This photo of Gaza was taken almost a year ago, months before Israel's destructive "final push" to wipe out Hamas: which Israel's leaders say is the only way to secure "peace."

 Not quite desert yet...but getting there.

-But Gaza makes me remember most of all Jesus' lament over Jerusalem as He went to death at the hands of its leaders, Roman and Jewish:
+But Gaza makes me remember most of all Jesus' words about Jerusalem as He went to death at the hands of its leaders, Roman and Jewish:

 "If you had known...the things which make for peace !
 But now they have been hidden from your eyes" (Luke 19:42).

-The many photos of Gaza also remind me of Jesus' characterization of the enemy, that "...the thief comes only to steal and kill and destroy..."
+Photos of Gaza also remind me of Jesus' words about the works of satan, that "...the thief comes only to steal and kill and destroy..."
 (John 10:10).

-Does today's Israeli campaign in Gaza mirror Calgacus' words about the actions of Rome's armies ?
+Does Israel's campaign in Gaza mirror Calgacus' words about the actions of Rome's armies ?
 Of Jesus' words about satan's actions ?